 Abu Dhabi has announced a $13 billion plan to make its government completely powered by artificial intelligence by the year 2027.
 The project, known as the Abu Dhabi Government Digital Strategy 2025–2027, aims to transform every government department into an AI-driven system that operates faster, smarter, and more efficiently for all.

 The strategy is being led by the Department of Government Enablement – Abu Dhabi (DGE) in partnership with several government entities.
-The plan will use advanced tools like cloud computing, a unified enterprise resource planning (ERP) platform, and more than 200 AI-based services to manage and deliver public services.
+The plan will use advanced tools to manage and deliver public services.
+For example, these tools include cloud computing and a unified ERP platform.
+Additionally, it will use more than 200 AI-based services.

-It will completely digitize government operations and reduce the need for manual paperwork.
-Officials said that once completed, Abu Dhabi will become the first government in the world where every decision and service is powered by artificial intelligence.
+It will completely digitize government operations.
+As a result, it will reduce the need for manual paperwork.
+Officials said that once completed, Abu Dhabi will become the first government in the world.
+There, every decision and service will rely on artificial intelligence.

-His Excellency Ahmed Hisham Al Kuttab, Chairman of the DGE, said, “The Abu Dhabi Government Digital Strategy 2025–2027 reflects our leadership’s vision of being an AI-native government, seamlessly integrating AI across all systems for a future that is proactive, agile, and fully technology-enabled.”
-He added that the government’s goal is to build a model that others around the world can follow, one that uses AI to serve citizens faster and more effectively.
+His Excellency Ahmed Hisham Al Kuttab, Chairman of the DGE, said, “The Abu Dhabi Government Digital Strategy 2025–2027 reflects our leadership’s vision.”
+He explained that the vision aims for an AI-native government.
+Moreover, it seamlessly integrates AI across all systems.
+This creates a future that is proactive, agile, and fully technology-enabled.
+He added that the government wants to build a model for others to follow.
+This model uses AI to serve citizens faster and more effectively.

 Under this plan, every public service will be transformed into a digital, intelligent system.
 The government will move all operations to sovereign cloud computing, which ensures that all data stays securely inside the UAE.
 It will also introduce a single ERP system to connect all departments, allowing information to flow easily between them and helping employees work more efficiently.

 More than 200 AI-driven applications will be launched to improve service delivery.
-These include predictive decision-making tools that can approve applications automatically, AI assistants that can talk to users in multiple languages, and smart systems that track life events such as births, marriages, and business activities to offer related services automatically.
+These include predictive decision-making tools that can automatically approve applications.
+Furthermore, AI assistants can talk to users in multiple languages.
+In addition, smart systems track life events such as births, marriages, and business activities.
+They then offer related services automatically.

-Officials say this will not only make public services faster but also more personal.
-Instead of citizens having to apply for certain services, the government will already know what they need and offer it in advance.
+Officials say this will make public services faster and more personal.
+Citizens will no longer need to apply for certain services.
+Instead, the government will already know what they need.
+As a result, it can offer help in advance.

 Abu Dhabi’s plan is not just about using technology; it’s also about preparing people for the AI revolution.
 The strategy includes an “AI for All” program that will train citizens and government employees in artificial intelligence.